How to Test Perfume? How to Smell Fragrance like a Perfumer?

-- candles & reed diffuser: don't touch the wax or the reeds, as the scent will stick to your finger and reed diffuser,
+- candles & reed diffuser: don't touch the wax or the reeds, as the scent will adhere to your fingers and hands.

-- lotions: don't apply a little lotion to the back of your hand, it will influence what sample later.
+- lotions: don't apply a little lotion to the back of your hand, as it will also influence what you sample later.

 - Trust your nose - fragrance is very personal and you should listen to your sense.
 Just because somebody says its fabulous, this does not mean the particular shower gel, perfumed candle or Eau de Toilette is right for you.
 Even a very helpful and experienced sales consultant will be trying to help you based on their knowledge of fragrance, and not necessarily based on their knowledge of you.
 Reading fragrance reviews can be very helpful, however this may or may not identify the right fragrance that matches your own individual preference.

-They are the simplest and most neutral tool for trialling a perfume:
+They are the simplest and most neutral tool to smell perfume:

 You can, however, sample a large number of scents which is why it is one of the most important tools of a perfumer.